nodejs/node/doc/api/esm.md

   `--experimental-conditional-exports` flag._
 3. `"module"` - matched when the package is not loaded via `require()`.
    Can be any module format, this field does not set the type interpretation.
+   _This is currently only supported behind the `--experimental-conditional-exports` flag._

 Using the `"commonjs"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a